How to become an international house sitter in 2021

 - worked or volunteered at an animal rescue centre?

 - ever had a rental or Airbnb type property?

 Anything that shows adaptability, and how you've experienced cultures and environments outside your home country, will help gain credibility.
 Are you good at DIY for instance - don't be shy about mentioning any relevant skills.

 Don't get disheartened.
 There are always home owners who are willing to give new house sitters the opportunity to experience a different location.

-Always be honest and explain why you’d like to get started as an international housesitter.
+Always be honest and explain your reasons for becoming an international house sitter.
 Talk about your positive personality traits, qualities that would help you in a difficult or challenging situation.

-- It demonstrates to the home owner that we've invested financially in the assignment.
+- To demonstrates to the home owner that we've invested financially in the assignment.
 This hopefully deters them from making random changes or cancellations.